Implicit Hypergraph Neural Network: Results

 To demonstrate the broader applicability of IHNN, we perform a case study on real-world health data.
 Hypergraphs have been used to encode the relationship between medical codes in Electronic Health Records (EHR) and also have been to improve the prediction of patient risks at an individual level~\cite{xu2023hypergraph,choudhuri2025domain}.
 Our case study focuses on leveraging IHNN to estimate patient risks and then analyzing the inferred relationships between medical codes.

-We begin by extracting inpatient medical information and ICD-9 billing codes for patients admitted between January 1, 2011, and June 30, 2011 from a real-world EHR dataset (\textbf{R-EHR}) collected from a large tertiary-care healthcare facility.
+We begin by extracting inpatient medical information and ICD-9 billing codes for patients admitted between January 1, 2011, and June 30, 2011 from a real-world EHR dataset (\textbf{R-EHR}) collected from the University of Iowa Hospitals and Clinics (UIHC)~\cite{jang2022risk,choudhuri2023continually}.
 Each patient visit is typically associated with multiple ICD-9 codes indicating multiple diagnoses during the hospital stay.
 ICD-9 codes are obtained from the patient's discharge summary.
 Our risk prediction task for this case study is readmission prediction.
 We constructed binary labels indicating whether the patient was readmitted to the hospital within 30 days of discharge.
 The label statistics are provided in Table~\ref{tab:readmission_counts}.

 In the hypergraph we constructed, each unique patient visit to the healthcare facility is considered a node, and ICD-9 codes serve as hyperedges.
 This resulted in a hypergraph consisting of 8435 nodes and 3375 hyperedges.
 We trained \textsc{IHNN} with node classification loss on the readmission label.
-We randomly split visits to 30:70 train: test ratio.
-Note that the label imbalance makes the ROC-AUC score a more suitable metric for evaluating this predictive performance. \textsc{IHNN} obtained a test ROC-AUC of 68.39 while the best-baseline \textsc{HGNN} obtained an ROC-AUC of 62.64.
+We randomly split visits to a 30:70 train: test ratio.
+Note that the label imbalance makes the ROC-AUC score a more suitable metric for evaluating this predictive performance~\cite{choudhuri2025domain}. \textsc{IHNN} obtained a test ROC-AUC of 68.39.
 Here, we are also interested in understanding if the relations between the hyper-edges (ICD-9 codes) inferred by \textsc{IHNN} correspond to domain knowledge.
 Firstly, we mapped the 3375 ICD-9 codes to 274 broad Clinical Classification Software (CCS) concepts.
 We then used the number of unique CCS concepts as the number of clusters to perform spectral clustering on the hyperedge embeddings and display the top 10 largest (in terms of number of elements) clusters with T-SNE visualization in Figure~\ref{fig:Case_study}.
 In the figure, the purple cluster is distant from the rest.
 On manual inspection, we found that the cluster contains the ICD-9 codes referring to adverse effects \& poisoning, cardiovascular diseases, respiratory, renal, neurological, gastrointestinal, urinary, and endocrine disorders.
 Detailed Descriptions of the meanings of these codes are given in Table~\ref{tab:icd9_codes}.